Open archaeology, open source?

 ODbL 1 0.2%

 Roughly half of open-archaeo repositories are accompanied by an explicit license (Table 6).
-Two common free software licenses account for the majority of these: the GNU General Public License (GPL, 52%) and the MIT License (31%).
+Two common free software licenses account for the majority of repositories that do contain licenses: the GNU General Public License (GPL, 52%) and the MIT License (31%).
 These differ primarily in the restrictions they place on reuse: the MIT License aims to be maximally permissive, while the GPL is a ‘copyleft’ license that specifies that all derivative works must be distributed under similar terms (in other words, it prohibits the use of open source software within non-open software, (Dusollier 2007).
 Interestingly, archaeologists’ preference for the more restrictive of these two licenses is the reverse of the general trend seen in open source projects on GitHub (Balter 2015).
 Creative Commons licenses are a distant third place (10% of repositories), in contrast to their widespread use for other forms of scholarly output (Kim 2007).
 Many repositories do not specify a license; given a documented misconception among academics that GitHub can serve as a sustainable and long-term code and data hosting platform (Milliken, Nguyen, and Steeves 2021; Escamilla et al. 2022, 2023), it is possible that many maintainers whose work is included in open-archaeo similarly assumed that making their work available, without explicitly stating permissible use, is enough to allow unrestricted access to the repository’s contents.
 However, we can not verify this potential explanation given the methods we currently employ, and more discursive qualitative research is needed to explore the rationales behind such decisions.

 Archaeological software development activity has increased significantly over the years.
 Figure 1 shows the cumulative growth of code contributions committed and pushed to GitHub repositories, and the number of GitHub repositories that host archaeological software and resources.